We found 499 results that contain "syllabus design"

 You are responsible for the information you submit based on an AI query (for instance, that it does not violate intellectual property laws, or contain misinformation or unethical content).
 Your use of AI tools must be properly documented and cited in order to stay within university policies on academic integrity and the Spartan Code of Honor Academic Pledge.
 For example, [Insert citation style for your discipline.
 See these resources for APA guidance, and for other citation formats.].
 Any assignment that is found to have used generative AI tools in unauthorized ways [insert the penalty here*].
 When in doubt about permitted usage, please ask for clarification.

-Use Encouraged and Permitted [This syllabus statement is useful when you are allowing, and perhaps encouraging, broad use of generative AI tools.
-Adjust this statement to reflect your particular parameters of acceptable use.
+Permit [This syllabus statement is useful when you are allowing, and perhaps encouraging, broad use of generative AI tools.
+Adjust this statement to reflect your particular parameters of acceptable use in your course.
 The following is an example.]

 Example:

-You are welcome to use generative AI tools (e.g. ChatGPT, Dall-e, etc.) in this class as doing so aligns with the course learning goal [insert the course learning goal use of AI aligns with].
+You are welcome to use generative AI tools (e.g. ChatGPT, Dall-e, etc.) in this class as doing so aligns with the course learning goal [insert the course learning goal use of AI aligns with here*].
 You are responsible for the information you submit based on an AI query (for instance, that it does not violate intellectual property laws, or contain misinformation or unethical content).
 Your use of AI tools must be properly documented and cited in order to stay within university policies on academic integrity and the Spartan Code of Honor Academic Pledge.
-For example, [Insert citation style for your discipline.
-See these resources for APA guidance, and for other citation formats.]
-Remember, AI is not likely to generate a response that would be seen as quality work and should be modified and improved.

 Example: